taqiabdulrahman/osticket-post-install/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This tutorial shows you what to do post install of the Open Source Ticketing Software osTicket.<br />

 <!-- <h2>Video Demonstration</h2>